 He paused.
 And for the hundredth time, his mind drifted to Tabitha’s smile.
 Now that she had become so much more interesting… He paused.
 Had his purposes changed?
 Had his feelings for her altered so drastically?

 Perhaps.
 And he smiled as he pondered the possible outcome of an alliance with the Easton family.
 With Tabitha.
 Would not her brothers be relieved?
 He winced.
 Quite possibly not, especially as they trusted him to be a chaperone, a guardian of sorts, not to entertain designs on their sister.
 Also–he winced again–they knew him too well and were aware of his political dealings, his work for reform.
 It did not paint him in the best light among members of the stodgy, Tory ton.
 And his efforts put him at risk.
-What kind of husband could he be while working for the Liberty Seekers?
+What kind of husband could he be as a Whig in a house full of Tories?

-After carefully writing all of the instructions from Red on a piece of parchment, he stood in the statuary hall, as if admiring the artwork.
+Lord Timothy Felling, future Duke of Newhaven, had asked particularly that he come to this house party.
+As a sentry, passing on information to other Whigs, he was happy to be of service.
+He could not think of a better cause in England, a more important pursuit.
+Broadening representation and suffrage to all of England’s citizens was necessary for the future of his country.
+Pleased with the party’s goals, Lord Henry had been more than willing to assist.
+But all assistance was accomplished in the deepest secrecy, because of the great majority of Tories in the House of Lords at the moment.
+Whig philosophies were unpopular.
+After carefully writing all of the instructions from Lord Felling on a piece of parchment, he stood in the statuary hall, as if admiring the artwork.
 Movement caught his eye.
 The footman left the armory, at the other side of the hall.
 His eyes travelled the area around him and Henry stepped behind the statue to his front.
 When he peered back, the footman slipped out the other direction, again looking about as if hiding something.

 Henry counted statues.
 Just as described, there was a crack where the marble met the stone, and his parchment slid inside undetected.
 Something was afoot with a rally they had planned and it made him nervous.
 The Prime Minister was trigger hungry about any possible uprising in the poor.
 All gatherings, no matter the purpose, put Lord Liverpool on guard.
-Hopefully the Liberty Seekers knew what they were doing.
+Hopefully the Whigs knew what they were doing in inciting the working classes like that.

 “Tabitha, ah, Miss Easton.”
 She wore green, and her blue eyes sparkled up at him.
 They were just the color of the the flowers on the lane at home, he decided, and then felt ridiculous for the direction of his thoughts.
 Flowers?
 Get ahold of yourself.
 Be charming, Gallant.
 Make her laugh.